scottfr/SystemsBook/Understanding/understanding.md

-# Developing Understanding #
+# Developing Understanding though Models

-The rest of this chapter will present several models attempting to demonstrate a development process, and acquaint you with a few additional relevant aspects of simulation models.
+The chapter will present a number of models to demonstrate a development process, and acquaint you with a few additional relevant aspects of simulation models.

 ## Can Red Get to Grandma's House ##

 Here's a simple example of a question that might be answered with a model.
 And yes, it is quite obvious you could just do the math, though would you get any better at building models if you did?
 Also in this model we'll introduce the idea of Units which are used to help ensure the soundness of your model.
 Insight Maker checks Units to ensure you're not trying to perform invalid arithmetic, such as adding 3 apples and 4 bananas.

 # Model
 {"title": "Walking to Grandma's", "description": "How long will it take us to get there?", "load": "http://insightmaker.com/insight/6778"}